ZJLAB-AMMI/msp/README.md

 ```

 2. Activate the environment you just created.
-3. Run the train.py script to train and test the model.
-The result will be saved in the /evaluation folder.
+3. Run the "train.py" script to train and test the model.
+The result will be saved in the "/evaluation" folder that automatically created by the script.

 ### Note
 1. The data preprocess procedure and the pretrained model download procedure may take a long time